Make-up air: The volume of air that is required to replace exhausted air from a given space.

 -There may be some contractors who use power washers to clean roofs, but these individuals are licensed, bonded (and most importantly insured) and have the experience to know which nozzle to use and how far to hold it away from the roof surface.
 Even with this experience and expertise roof life is blasted away.
 It is probably the last 5-10 year of roof life, so you may not see issues for a while.
 Power washing should be strictly limited to the driveway and walkways surfaces around your home.

 -Brooms and other mechanical abrasives are also techniques that should either be left on the ground or for qualified professional contractors.
-The removal of the surface granules on the asphalt shingle removes the ultraviolet resistance of the shingles.
+The removal of the surface granules on the asphalt shingle removes the ultraviolet resistance of the shingles and will cause premature failure of the system.

 People are not perfect.
 Despite the name of my business, my inspections are not perfect, but I strive every day to make them as close as I can.
 People build homes and no matter what there is always something that could be adjusted, maintained, or updated to help the home be more “perfect.”